montilab/CaDrA.shiny/README.md

 topn_result <- CaDrA::candidate_search(
   FS = FS_filtered,
   input_score = input_score,
   method = "ks_pval",          # Use Kolmogorov-Smirnov scoring function
+  method_alternative = "less", # Use one-sided hypothesis testing
-  weights = NULL,          # If weights are provided, perform a weighted-KS (gsea-like) test alternative = "less",    # Use one-sided hypothesis testing search_method = "both",  # Apply both forward and backward search top_N = 1,               # Perform only one search (starting from top scoring feature) max_size = 7,            # Maximum number of features to include in the returned meta-feature do_plot = FALSE,         # Plot after finding the best features best_score_only = FALSE  # Return meta-feature set, observed input scores, and calculated best score )
+  weights = NULL,              # If weights are provided, perform a weighted-KS (gsea-like) test search_method = "both",      # Apply both forward and backward search top_N = 1,                   # Perform only one search (starting from top scoring feature) max_size = 7,                # Maximum number of features to include in the returned meta-feature do_plot = FALSE,             # Plot after finding the best features best_score_only = FALSE      # Return all results from the search )
 ```